Taxa, Trees, Characters ˇ

 Conventions of this manual

 For compactness, we will use a special convention to refer to menu items.
 For example,File>Save File refers to the Save File menu item of the File menu.
-(Tree Window)Display>Tree Form>Diagonal Tree refers to the Diagonal Tree menu item of the Tree Form submenu of the Display menu that is associated with the Tree Window.
+(Tree Window)Form>Tree Form>Diagonal Tree refers to the Diagonal Tree menu item of the Tree Form submenu of the Form menu that is associated with the Tree Window.
 By referring to a menu as "associated with" a window, we mean that that menu is present in the menu bar at the top of the screen when the window is frontmost (on the MacOS), or that the menu is embedded within the window (on the Windows OS and most other operating systems).